Jo Polniaczek | The Facts Of Life Wiki - Fandom

 At one point, she used a computer to analyze their friendship, later rejecting the results when the machine suggested ending the friendship.
 Jo and Blair shared many emotionally charged moments throughout the series, showcasing the intensity and complexity of their relationship.
 In season nine, after Blair was in a car accident, she vulnerably shared her fears only with Jo, who had gone into her hospital room after hours in order to see that she was okay.

-In several episodes, such as when Jo considered leaving Eastland, when she decided not to get married as a teenager, and in Paris, she openly cried in front of Blair.
+In several episodes, such as when Jo considered leaving Eastland, when she decided not to get married as a teenager, and in Paris, she openly cried in front of Blair, despite her tough image.
 In the season four episode "Magnificent Obsession," Jo stayed up all night with Blair in an attempt to keep her from calling an emotionally abusive boyfriend.

 Langley College and Career[]

 She graduated from Langley with a degree in education, having completed student teaching and initially considering becoming a teacher.
+It is implied that she might have also had a minor or focus in business, as she was enrolled in a computer course and completed news and radio courses.
 She graduated with honors and was asked to be the speaker on graduation day.
 When the college wasn’t happy with the honest speech she’d plan to give, Blair was asked to step in and give a speech, instead.
 Blair ultimately gave Jo’s speech instead of her own.

 While at Langley, Jo was involved in student government, being a member of the Board of Regents, and took a radio course that had her working at the campus radio station.
-She also took a Shakespeare course with Blair.
+She continued working at the radio station in later years.
+She also took a Shakespeare course with Blair and worked on the Langley student yearbook.
 At one point, she tried ballroom dancing at Natalie's dance studio job.
+She was also shown to be able to play piano, saying she learned while spending time at the workplace of her mother, a cocktail waitress.
 After Langley, she began working for a local community center, expressing interest in becoming a social worker.
-When the series ends, she is still working at the community center, now owned by Blair.
+In "On the Edge," she told Sandy that she was considering going to graduate school to get a Master's degree in social work.
+However, in "A Thousand Frowns," Casey referred to Jo as a trained social worker.
+When the series ended, she was still working at the community center, now owned by Blair.
 Jo had asked Blair to donate money to keep the facility open for the clients in need.

-In the reunion movie, set in 2001, she was said to have become a police detective.
+However, in the reunion movie, set in 2001, she was said to have become a police detective.
 On the show, she met and dated Rick Bonner, a concert musician, whom she married; Blair was her maid of honor.
-Together, they had a daughter, Jamie.
+In the reunion movie, their teenage daughter, Jamie, was shown.

 Post-Series[]

 In 2001, when the girls reunited with Mrs. Garrett, Jo was unable to attend the reunion with them because she suddenly had to leave for Los Angeles in order to escort a material witness to testify in a major trial.
 Rick and Jamie met up with the girls in her absence.
-Jamie referred to Blair as “Aunt Blair.”
+Jamie referred to Blair as “Aunt Blair," emphasizing their still-close relationship.

 Relationships[]